 Tell us a bit about yourself and how you started to travel.
 Do you remember your 1st travel experience?
-Why are you (if that’s so…) passionate about travelling?
+Why are you (if that’s so…) passionate about traveling?

 Now that we know where do you come from… could you tell us where are you heading to?
-Which are your plans for the future in terms of travelling?
+Which are your plans for the future in terms of traveling?

-I will go wherever the wind blows me, I have many personal and exciting commercial projects lining up for 2014, but I hope to get too Russia, Japan, Brazil, Bolivia, Puerto Rico, Istanbul, Croatia, Zimbabwe, South Africa, China, Nepal and Tibet this year … fingers crossed.
+I will go wherever the wind blows me, I have many personal and exciting commercial projects lining up for 2014, but I hope to get to Russia, Japan, Brazil, Bolivia, Puerto Rico, Istanbul, Croatia, Zimbabwe, South Africa, China, Nepal, and Tibet this year … fingers crossed.

-What do you think of travelling with a purpose or meaning in mind?
+What do you think of traveling with a purpose or meaning in mind?

-What do you look for when travelling long-term?
+What do you look for when traveling long-term?

-If it’s long-term away from civilisation…. probably how many batteries do I need to take.
+If it’s long-term away from civilization…. probably how many batteries do I need to take.